Dominic-Kua/dominic-Kua.github.io/Non_testing_book.md

 A novel about aliens, consciousness, transcranial magnetic stimulation and the cost of thinking might seem like a very strange choice, but allow me to elaborate.

 The book focuses on Siri Keaton, a human who's had most of his empathy centres in his brain removed and replaced with computer hardware.
-He's a "synthesist", he takes information he doens't understand, reshapes it into another form that he doesn't necessarily understand either, but which others can process.
+He's a "synthesist", he takes information he doesn't understand, reshapes it into another form that he doesn't necessarily understand either, but which others can process.
 The analogies to a neural net are quite obvious and the exploration of bugs in humanity's firmware (saccades, hallucinations, the illusion of control that consciousness provides) only serve to extend the software analogies.